 This comforting one-pan beef penne is brought to us thanks to fast cooking pasta – have you seen it in the stores?
 I’ve been checking out the no-boil no-drain penne for who know’s how long and it wasn’t until last week that I finally tossed a box in my cart.
 I’m old school when it comes to boiling pasta (big pot? check.
-Lots of water? check) and I was slow-to-warm up to these new-fangled pastas.
+Lots of water? check) and I was slow-to-warm-up to these new-fangled kinds of pasta.

 And now I know I am a fool.
 You see, this penne is like magic and you really can just dump it in a pot to cook right along whatever you’re making rendering your big old stock pot useless.
 There is a little bit of science to it, of course, and attention must be paid to the amount of pasta versus the amount of liquid.

 I’ve done a few one-pot wonders using regular pasta and it works, but this special stuff cooks in about half the time.
 This meaty, tomato-y penne took about 12 minutes after the pasta was added to the pot making it entirely possible to get dinner on the table in about 30 minutes without having to wait for a giant pot of water to boil.
 Yay.